pingcap/tiflow/docs/RFCS/20230320_ddl_block_related_table.md

 ![ddl_handle_logic](../media/ddl_block_related_table_1.png)

 As shown in the figure above, TiCDC currently blocks the synchronization progress of all tables in all processors through the `barrierTs` mechanism before synchronizing DDL.
-When the `checkpointTs` reach with the `barrierTs`, the DDL is executed, and then the `barrierTs` is pushed forward to resume synchronization.
+The DDL is executed once the `checkpoinTs` have reached the `barrierTs`, after which the `barrierTs` is advanced to resume synchronization.

 In this implementation, if a large number of DDL events occur in a short period of time, the checkpoint lag of the `changefeed` may increase.
 Especially in the scenario where a table in the `changefeed` is executing a time consuming DDL, while other tables need to synchronize a large number of row changes.